-After all, if cutting a few inches off the stride length means you can save a ton of floor space, it might be worth it.
+After all, if cutting a few inches off the stride length means you can save a ton of floor space, so it might be worth it.

 Considering that the frame on this machine is designed to fold, it’s pretty impressive that it still has a max weight capacity of 325 lb.

 This is due to the commercial grade solid steel frame NordicTrack gave it.

 And with an in-box weight of 218 lb, we shouldn’t have to worry about this elliptical feeling flimsy or lightweight during use.

 (I wish NordicTrack would offer us the actual assembled weights, but that’s not how they roll).

 Overall though, the stride length is a little shorter on this elliptical, but it scores highly with a strong frame and high weight capacity.

 When it comes to ellipticals, the flywheel is another big thing to consider.